futurice/spiceprogram/_includes/how.md

-We are hoping to encourage other companies to try an organized approach to open source contributions.
-That is why we, from the day one, decided to document our endeavors in creating a concept and scope for this program, defining goals, trying to get people interested and involved, selecting and carrying out various activities that flesh out the concept... all that.
-Some of the learning might come in handy even if your program does not deal with open source.
+We are hoping to encourage other companies to take an organized approach to open source contributions.
+That is why we, from the day one, decided to document our endeavors in creating the concept and scope for this program, defining the goals, trying to get key people interested and involved, selecting and arranging the various activities that flesh out the concept... all that.

+Some of this learning might come in handy even if your program does not deal with open source.

 This is the current summary of the gathered information.
-We are planning to add a program timeline.
+We are planning to add a program timeline, when we reach an agreement on its visual design.

 Everything begins with motivation
 ---------------------------------

-It is essential that you start by defining your motivation, as a company.
+It is essential that you start by defining your motivation for having the program, as a company.

 Why do you consider it important to have an open source program?
 How will it be beneficial to your company?
 What would you like to change?

-It is also essential you don't spend too much time on this.
-Consider your company culture and you should find what you need.
+It is also essential that you don't spend too much time on this phase.
+Consider your company culture and you should find what you need right there.
 Listen to your people.
-Listen to people.
+Listen to people in general.
 Sit down and have a think.

-Here’s the motivation we came up with:
+Here our motivation:

 * It is the right thing to do
 * Our people need to be proud of the company they work for

-Yeah… We can agree that we did not over-engineer this step.
+Yeah… I am sure we can agree that we did not over-engineer this step!
 The first statement should be self-evident, if you are considering a program like this.
 If you do not subscribe to the ideology at all, I suppose you’re reading this to get to know your enemies.
 Hi there!

 The second statement might benefit of some background.
 The core business of Futurice is to develop and maintain digital services for our customers.
-The emphasis lies strongly on the last words; for our customers.
+The emphasis here lies strongly on the last words; for our customers.

-Within a customer project people can often find great pride in what they are creating.
-Futurice has an open culture and is undeniably a very good place to work.
+In a customer project our people can often find great pride in what they are creating.
+Futurice has a very open culture and is undeniably a very good place to work.
 However, this line of business, combined with our ambition in recruitment, results in a specific challenge.

 Futurice seeks and attracts ambitious and friendly people who want to be very good at what they do.
 Many of us dream of making the world a better place.
 Our daily project work may, or may not allow us this luxury.
 Time outside the project work is quite limited.
+How to help our people to do good, while respecting the business realities?

-Our program attempts to address this challenge.
-By finding ways to let people, as part of their daily work, make the world a better place.
+Our program attempts to address this challenge, by finding ways to help our people, as part of their daily work, make the world a better place.

 On the obscurity of goals
 -------------------------

 Program goals.
 MEASURABLE goals!
 The cornerstone of any sane company development effort, surely no exceptions.

 Or are there?
 Measuring the circumference of your head is trivial, assuming you have the tools.
-Measuring the project team agile velocity as story points may not be easy, but it’s definitely doable, at least with some time.
-Measuring the effect of the chosen account strategy to company revenue and growth is damn difficult, but sure, you’ll get some numbers…
+Measuring the project team agile velocity as story points may not be easy, but it’s definitely doable, at least with some time and thought.
+Measuring the effect of the chosen account strategy to company revenue and growth is damn difficult, but sure, you’ll get some numbers that you can whip out in that board meeting...

-Now, defining measurable goals for a program that is quite abstract in nature… You can spend endlessly hours on that, while growing frustrated.
+Now, defining measurable goals for a program that is quite abstract in nature...
+You can spend forever on that, while frustration grows.
 You might end up giving up on the entire program.
 We got close to that point.

 Why so abstract?
 Well, since the generated value (at least in the early stages of the program) is largely on how people feel about their company, not to mention the philosophical argument of this “being the right thing to do”, getting statistically solid measurements is a challenge.